XSaitoKungX/nexgen-docs/template/markdown-examples.md

 # Markdown Extension Examples

-This page demonstrates some of the built-in markdown extensions provided by VitePress.
+This page demonstrates some of the built-in markdown extensions provided by NexGen-Nexus.

 ## Syntax Highlighting

-VitePress provides Syntax Highlighting powered by [Shikiji](https://github.com/antfu/shikiji), with additional features like line-highlighting:
+NexGen-Nexus provides Syntax Highlighting powered by [Shikiji](https://github.com/antfu/shikiji), with additional features like line-highlighting:

 **Input**